Johneriksson88/BeatBuddies/README.md

 - [Stackoverflow](https://stackoverflow.com/) for having the answers to many of my questions
 - Code Institute for providing the base upon which I built my project
-- My lovely wife for always supporting me
+- My lovely wife for always supporting and believing in me
 - My sweet mother in law for taking care of my children so that I could do this